Finland–NATO relations: June 2022 – April 2023: Ratification

 In March 2023, Jens Stoltenberg pushed for Hungary and Turkey to finalize the accession of Finland and Sweden by the July summit.
-On 15 March, Finnish President Sauli Niinistö announced that Turkey had made a decision on Finland's application and had invited him to meet with President Recep Tayyip Erdoğan in Istanbul with both Erdoğan and Turkish officials indicating that Finland's application would be approved.
-Additionally, Turkish officials stated that it was "high likely" that Finland's application would be approved in mid-April, prior to the Turkish general election.
+Hungary's Orban stated in March that while he and his party Fidesz supported NATO membership for Finland and Sweden, he objected to their support for the EU's freezing of funds for Hungary due to concerns about rule-of-law and corruption.
+Orban said "it's not right for them to ask us to take them on board while they're spreading blatant lies about Hungary, about the rule of law in Hungary, about democracy, about life here".
+A Hungarian delegation was sent to both countries to discuss the issue.
+The third meeting of the tripartite memorandum between Finland, Sweden and Turkey was held in Brussels, Belgium, on 9 March 2023.
+The fourth meeting of the tripartite memorandum between Finland, Sweden and Turkey was held on 14 June 2023 in Ankara, the capital of Turkey.
+The fifth meeting of the tripartite memorandum between Finland, Sweden and Turkey was held on 6 July 2023 in Brussels, Belgium.
+The sixth meeting of the tripartite memorandum between Finland, Sweden and Turkey was held on 2 May 2024 in Helsinki, Finland.
+On 15 March 2023, Finnish President Sauli Niinistö announced that Turkey had made a decision on Finland's application and had invited him to meet with President Erdoğan in Ankara, with both Erdoğan and Turkish officials indicating that Finland's application would be approved.
+Turkish officials stated that it was "highly likely" that Finland's application would be approved in mid-April, prior to the Turkish general election.
 Turkish officials also stated that Finland's bid would be approved independently from that of Sweden.
 Erdoğan publicly announced on 17 March that he would drop his opposition to Finland joining the military alliance, stating a goal of formalizing the ratification of Finland's entry into NATO prior to the 2023 Turkish general election.

+On 10 May 2023, Finnish Foreign Minister Pekka Haavisto, in an interview with the German magazine Tagesspiegel, stated that Turkey considers the YPG as a terrorist organization, but Finland does not see it as a terrorist organization.